Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: The Einstein@Home Search

 We use two different search set-ups in the low-frequency range (20–500 Hz) and in the high-frequency range (500–1500 Hz).
 For each target and frequency range, we use uniform spacings in $f$, $\dot f$ and $\ddot f$.
 The resulting setup is characterized by an average template mismatch $\Bar{m}$, which quantifies the expected fractional loss in (squared) signal‑to‑noise due to the finite grid spacing between the true signal parameters and the nearest template. $\Bar{m}$ is estimated via test-signal search and recovery Monte Carlos.
 All Stage-0 parameters are given in the top block of Table~\ref{tab:search_params_FU}.
 These search set-ups were determined with the optimisation procedure of \cite{Ming2016}, that maximizes the overall search sensitivity given the available computational budget.

-The search ranges in the first and second order frequency derivative are determined as follows: we begin with the standard assumption that $\dot f \propto f^{n}$, with $n\geq 2$ being the braking index governing the frequency evolution.
+The search ranges in the first and second order frequency derivative are determined as follows: we begin with the standard assumption that $\dot f \propto f^{n}$, with $2\leq n\leq 7$ being the braking index governing the frequency evolution.
 Under this assumption

 We relax this model in two ways: i) we define the ranges of variability of $\dot{f}$ based on the range on $n$, and include in the possible $n$ range non-standard values, i.e. $n\rightarrow \infty$. ii) we further expand the searched waveforms to include ones for which the values of $\dot{f}$ and $\ddot{f}$ searched for a given $f$ are not consistent, in the sense that they correspond to different values of $n$.
-In particular for the upper bound on $\ddot{f}$ we take $|\dot{f}|=|\dot{f}|_{\textrm{max}}=f/\tau$, which from the first equation in \ref{eqn:perfectPowerLaw} corresponds to $n=2$, and then further maximize setting $n=7$ in the second equation of Eqs.~(\ref{eqn:perfectPowerLaw}).
+In particular for the upper bound on $\ddot{f}$ we take $|\dot{f}|=|\dot{f}|_{\textrm{max}}=f/\tau$, which from the first equation in Eqs.~(\ref{eqn:perfectPowerLaw}) corresponds to $n=2$, and then further maximize setting $n=7$ in the second equation of Eqs.~(\ref{eqn:perfectPowerLaw}).
 This yields

-The power–law upper bound $\ddot f \le n\,\dot f^2/f$ is equivalent to $\ddot f \le 7f/\tau^{2}$ when $n=0.69$ and $n=1.46$.
-For $n\in[0.69,1.46]$ our upper bound leads to a smaller range of $\ddot{f}$, whereas outside of this range it leads to a broader range of $\ddot{f}$ with respect to the power-law model.
-Since the physically interesting range is $n\in [2,\infty]$, this means that our bank admits a wider class of phase evolutions than pure power‑law models even though it requires more computational resources.
-This parameter space extension is straightforward to implement and is motivated by observations that the spin of young pulsars often deviates from a simple $\dot f \propto f^{n}$ law due to a variery of reasons including timing noise, glitches, and torque variability (see, e.g., \cite{Vargas:2024itq} and references therein).
+The $\ddot f = n\,\dot f^2/f$, which is consistent with a power-law behavior, is within our search range $\ddot f \le 7f/\tau^{2}$ when $n \in (0, 0.69)\ \cup\ (1.46,\infty)$, and so it lies in our search range for all standard values $n\geq 2$.
+Our parameter space extension is straightforward to implement and is motivated by observations that the spin of young pulsars often deviates from a simple $\dot f \propto f^{n}$ law due to a variety of reasons including timing noise, glitches, and torque variability (see, e.g., \cite{Vargas:2024itq} and references therein).